wiltonlazary/lakeFS/docs/integrations/presto_trino.md

 ---
-layout: default
-title: Presto/Trino
 description: This section covers how you can start using lakeFS with Presto/Trino, an open source distributed SQL query engine
-parent: Integrations
-nav_order: 40
-has_children: false
-redirect_from:
-    - /integrations/presto.html
-    - /using/presto.html
 ---

 # Using lakeFS with Presto/Trino

-{: .no_toc }
 [Presto](https://prestodb.io) and [Trino](https://trinodb.io) are a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
-{: .pb-5 }

-## Table of contents

-{: .no_toc .text-delta }

-1. TOC
-{:toc .pb-5 }

 Querying data in lakeFS from Presto/Trino is the same as querying data in S3 from Presto/Trino.
 It is done using the [Presto Hive connector](https://prestodb.io/docs/current/connector/hive.html) or [Trino Hive connector](https://trino.io/docs/current/connector/hive.html).

+{% hint style="info" %}
 **Note**
 In the following examples we set AWS credentials at runtime, for clarity.
 In production, these properties should be set using one of Hadoop's standard ways of [Authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3).
- {: .note}
+{% endhint %}

 ## Configuration

 ### Configure Hive connector

 Create `/etc/catalog/hive.properties` with the following contents to mount the `hive-hadoop2` connector as the `hive` catalog, replacing `example.net:9083` with the correct host and port for your Hive metastore Thrift service:

 ```properties
 connector.name=hive-hadoop2
 hive.metastore.uri=thrift://example.net:9083
 ```

 Add to `/etc/catalog/hive.properties` the lakeFS configurations in the corresponding S3 configuration properties:

 ```properties
 hive.s3.aws-access-key=AKIAIOSFODNN7EXAMPLE
 hive.s3.aws-secret-key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY